alumina-lang/alumina/README.md

 # Try it out

-Just want to try it out?
+Don't want to install anything?
+Try https://play.alumina-lang.net, an online compiler playground.

 You can do it with Podman/Docker:

 ```bash
 # With Podman